 2. Remote protection: decryption key is not valid (most common reason).

-- Be sure to use the same Program ID for applications with same Application signature.
+- Be sure to use same Program ID for applications with same Application signature.

-- Be sure to use correct project for calculation of activation codes.
+- Be sure to use correct project settings for calculation of activation codes.

-If you have two applications with same application signature and different Program ID installed on same computer, one of them will be wrongly decrypted and will display "File damaged!" warning message.
-Both application are sharing the same license data including Program ID (encryption key) and this is why one of them will be wrongly decrypted.
+If there are two applications with same application signature and different Program ID installed on same computer one of them will be wrongly decrypted and will display "File damaged!" warning message.
+Both application are sharing the same license data including Program ID (encryption/decryption key) and this is why one of them will be wrongly decrypted.

-If "Reset license if crc errors are detected" option was enabled in remote protection settings protected application will display "File damaged!" error message and reset current license so that new site/mid code is generated on next run.
+If "Reset license if crc errors are detected" option was enabled, protected application will display "File damaged!" error message and reset current license so that new site/mid codes are generated on next run.
 At this point you can generate new, valid activation code and pass it to your client.

 A) License removal feature is enabled:

-Instruct your customer to remove his license and provide new site/mid code (which are generated after license removal).
+Instruct end user to remove license and provide new site/mid code which are generated after license removal.
 Use the latest project settings to generate new activation code.

 B) License removal feature is not enabled:

-- Enable "Reset license if crc errors are detected" option and protect your program again.
-Send newly protected program to your customer.
-This release will reset license and generate new site/mid code so you can generate valid activation code.
+- Enable "Reset license if crc errors are detected" option and protect application again.
+This new release will reset license on remote computer and generate new site/mid code so you can generate valid activation code.

 3. Program is changed during loading process.